 Abraham Lincoln: A Reluctant Husband

-Lincoln, for his part, reportedly remarked that “I shall have to marry that girl.”
+Abraham, for his part, reportedly remarked that “I shall have to marry that girl.”
 On the day of his wedding, some remembered Lincoln’s appearance as, “going to slaughter.”
 And as Lincoln dressed for the wedding, when someone asked where he was going, the future president responded, “I guess I am going to hell.”

 Depression also often drew her husband into periods of deep melancholy.
 Both seemed to have struggled with these issues — but they struggled together.

-Although they suffered jointly during the worst years of the Civil War, Lincoln quite plainly loved his wife.
+Although they suffered during the worst years of the Civil War, Lincoln quite plainly loved his wife.
 As president, Lincoln told a journalist:

 “My wife was as handsome as when she was a girl.
 And I, poor nobody, fell in love with her, and what is more, have never fallen out.”